Kira-G-OW/Term-3-Final-Project-/README.md

 ## Acknowledgements

 *A huge thank you to Kurt Schwimmbacher for allowing me to use his API key when i couldn't get mine to  work.
-* a hat tip to my lecturers and facilitator as i would understand none of this without them.
+*A hat tip to my lecturers and facilitator as i would understand none of this without them.